 Conclusions

 Consider your roommate situations carefully.
-The premium you may pay for a two-bedroom apartment for three people varies significantly with the tolerance of your three people!
+The price of convenience you may pay for a two-bedroom apartment for three people varies significantly with the tolerance of your three people!
 If you can find three people who donโt mind longer walks or treks up the stairs, you could realize substantial discounts.

 Regarding laundry, you might want to investigate how much a local laundry service costs when evaluating your apartment.